newfacade/notes-on-java/_sources/object-oriented/5-inheritance.md

 ## Access modifiers

-Private members (fields and methods): `not inherited by subclasses`, not accessible outside the class.
+Private members (fields and methods): `could not inherite by subclasses`, not accessible outside the class.

 Protected members: public in package (`com.codewithmosh`), accessible by child classes in different packages, kind of confusing, should avoid it.